Cyprus blocking EU sanctions on Belarus

 "If you have no patience to see the reality, I don't have to show it, frankly speaking," Çavuşoğlu replied.

-"Our warships have clear orders from the president of Turkey not to fire first", he also said, but he urged Greece not to "harass" his vessels.
+"Our warships have clear orders from the president of Turkey not to fire first", he noted, but he urged Greece not to "harass" his vessels.

-"I'm proud of my ancestor ancestors' [Ottoman] empire, but we have no intention to establish a state like this," Çavuşoğlu noted.

 And Turkey's top diplomat warned the EU against "blind solidarity" with its member states, no matter if they were right or wrong, in signs the dispute was getting worse.